10 Knee Strengthening Exercises For Runners to Stay Strong + Run Long

 3. Engage your core, and bring yourself upright to your starting position.

 Note: With all deadlifts, you must ensure you do not bend at the waist or lift the weights with your lower back.
 This exercise should be felt in your hamstrings and never cause lower back pain.
-If it does, recheck that your back is straight when you hinge forward.
+If it does, recheck that you have your back straight when you hinge forward.

 Leave a Comment